-8.3.10 generalize term
+8.4.2 generalize term

 This tactic applies to any goal.
-It generalizes the conclusion w.r.t. one subterm of it.
-For example:
+It generalizes the conclusion with respect to one of its subterms.

 If the goal is G and t is a subterm of type T in the goal, then generalize t replaces the goal by forall (x:T), G' where G' is obtained from G by replacing all occurrences of t by x.
 The name of the variable (here n) is chosen based on T.